TingtingWu17/tingtingwu17.github.io/_pages/Science Community.md

 Together with Aahana Bajracharya, Maria Medrano, and Chunhui Yang, we initiated monthly __imaging science student seminar__ in the fall of 2019.
 We invited PhD students from different programs to share their awesome imaging researches to our audience, e.g., MRI, CT, OCT, fluorescnece imaging, machine learning on imaging ...

-We also build our own website for sharing the recorded presentations.
-[Website](https://sites.wustl.edu/imagingscienceseminar/)
+We also build our own [website](https://sites.wustl.edu/imagingscienceseminar/) for sharing the recorded presentations.
 <br clear="left"/>

 ## <span style="color:teal; font-family:cursive;font-size: 20px;">Imaging science pathway retreat committee</span>